ZalozbaDev/speech_recognition_acoustic_model_training/step2_phoneme_segmentation/README.md

 * check that the recorded audio matches the transcription
     * example: ./0002_listen_and_verify_corpus.sh inputs/recordings/
     * recordings can have several words, but there is a maximum length of a sentence!
+* check that recordings are in proper format:
+    * example for conversion: ./0003_convert_wav.sh inputs/recordings/sig/BBAA/0001/

 Inputs:

 * adapted acoustic model ("hsb.hmm") and statistics ("feainfo.object") from step1